Breast Reconstruction after Mastectomy

 What is Breast Reconstruction?

-Unfortunately, with over 1 in 9 women in the United States diagnosed with breast cancer, this field of plastic surgery has become very common.
-But thankfully, advancements in the field have resulted in women not having to sacrifice their appearance in the face of breast cancer diagnosis and treatment.
+Unfortunately, over 1 in 9 women in the United States are diagnosed with breast cancer.
+As a result, this field of plastic surgery has become very common.
+But thankfully, advancements in the field have improved the results of this treatment.
+Women no longer have to sacrifice their appearance when facing breast cancer diagnosis and treatment.

 Enhancing your appearance with Breast Reconstruction

-Breast reconstruction is a physically and emotionally rewarding procedure for a woman who has lost a breast due to cancer or other condition.
+Breast reconstruction is a physically rewarding procedure.
+It is also emotionally rewarding for a woman who has lost a breast due to cancer or other conditions.

 The creation of a new breast can dramatically improve your self-image, self-confidence and quality of life.

-The role of your plastic surgeon in this process is not only to perform an excellent reconstruction, but to choose the right procedure for your particular situation.
+Your plastic surgeon has a crucial role in this process.
+They need not only perform an excellent reconstruction but also choose the right procedure for your particular situation.

 Breast Reconstruction Techniques